-V.A.2.a).(1)

-The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
+V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.

-V.A.2.a).(2) The final evaluation must:

-V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core)

-V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core)

-V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core)

-V.A.2.a).(2).(d) be shared with the resident upon completion of the program.
-(Core)
+V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, (Core) V.A.2.a).(2).(c) be shared with the resident upon completion of the program.
+(Core) V.A.3.

-V.A.3.
 A Clinical Competency Committee must be appointed by the program director.
+(Core) V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
+(Core) V.A.3.a).(1) Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
 (Core)

-V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
-(Core)

-V.A.3.a).(1)

-Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
-(Core)

 Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
 The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as resident advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
+Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, allowing for diverse participation to ensure fair evaluation.
 The program director has final responsibility for resident evaluation and promotion decisions.

-Program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's residents.
+The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's residents.
 There may be additional members of the Clinical Competency Committee.
 Chief residents who have completed core residency programs in their specialty may be members of the Clinical Competency Committee.

-V.A.3.b) The Clinical Competency Committee must:

-V.A.3.b).(1) review all resident evaluations at least semi-annually;

-V.A.3.b).(2) determine each resident's progress on achievement of the specialty-specific Milestones; and, (Core)
+V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all resident evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each resident's progress on achievement of the specialty-specific Milestones; and, (Core)